Live · AI Court

 10 credit(s)

-Tweaked the idea after the verdict?
-Your first revision is included in the credit: refine the text or appeal.
+The verdict is not the end.
+Your first appeal is included in the credit: the court cross-examines you on the sentence's weak points, you answer with facts, and the same jury re-votes the 9 criteria (or you just refine the text).
 The next ones cost 1 credit, each judged against the previous version.

 FAQ